DawievLill/DataScience-871/README.md

 - Decision trees
 - Random forests
 - Gradient boosting and bagging

-Second part of the course focuses on selection of topics

 - Introduction to SQL
 - Google BigQuery
 - Parallel programming